BigDataIA-Fall2024-TeamA7/Assignment-2/README.md

 ## Project Summary
 The Automated Text Extraction Application leverages advanced techniques to extract and analyze textual data from a variety of document formats, converting unstructured data into actionable insights.
 This client-facing application features a user-friendly interface built with Streamlit, a robust backend powered by FastAPI, and an automated extraction pipeline managed by Apache Airflow.
 The integration of Google Cloud technologies and the OpenAI API enhances its capabilities, making it a valuable tool for organizations seeking to improve their decision-making processes.

-## Research Background
-In a rapidly evolving digital landscape, organizations increasingly rely on data to inform their strategies and operations.
-Unstructured data, such as text from PDFs, emails, and documents, often holds critical information that can drive business insights.
-Research shows that automating text extraction and analysis significantly improves operational efficiency, enabling teams to focus on high-value tasks rather than manual data processing.
-This project draws upon current methodologies and tools in the field of text extraction, natural language processing, and cloud computing to develop a scalable solution.

 ## Technologies Used
 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/)
 [![Python](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)](https://www.python.org/)